What are the symptoms of Crohn's disease?

 IBS Clinics and treatment of Crohn’s Disease

-At IBS Clinics, we often work with people with Crohn’s, and use stool and food sensitivity testing in order to assess the state of an individual’s gut flora and level of inflammation, and identify any foods the person is sensitive to, because by improving gut flora and avoiding problem foods inflammation can be reduced.
+At IBS Clinics we are specialists in helping people with inflammatory bowel disease.
+So we often work with people with Crohn’s Disease.
+We use stool and food sensitivity testing in order to assess the state of an individual’s gut flora and level of inflammation, and identify any foods the person is sensitive to, because by improving gut flora and avoiding problem foods inflammation can be reduced.
 In our experience, this approach works extremely well and it is possible to initiate a period of remission or to extend the time between flare ups.

-The use of selected supplements can be very helpful in reducing inflammation, restoring nutritional status and supporting the healing process.
+The use of selected supplements can be very helpful in reducing inflammation for inflammatory bowel disease sufferers, restoring nutritional status and supporting the healing process.

 There are a number of dietary approaches for Crohn’s sufferers which include an almost vegetarian anti-inflammatory diet or the Specific Carbohydrate Diet.